orangejohny/SBWeb/README.md

     ```json
     {
-        "description": "User with such enail is already exists",
+        "description": "User with such email is already exists",
         "message": "Can't create user",
         "error": "UserEmailExists"
     }